sgruhier/jquery-addresspicker/README.md

 jquery-addresspicker
 ====================

+IMPORTANT:
+You should check out the new version based on typeahead https://github.com/sgruhier/typeahead-addresspicker.
+This version won't be too much updated now
+Thanks

 jQuery UI widget for selecting an address.
 This widget has been develop for a specific need but feel free to use it or fork the repository